ne0rad/basic_informational_server/README.md

 ## Installation

+To install all required packages use this command:

 ```bash
   npm install
 ```

-to start the server run this command:
+To start the server use this command:

 ```bash
   npm start